Multicultural and tropical, Singapore merges island and city life for a perfect escape.

 The Best Of The Rest

-Although Singapore’s highlights can be experienced in a weekend, we’d recommend extending your stay by a few more days.
-If you have got more than 48 hours, here are a few more places that should be on your radar.
+If you can extend your stay by a few more days, here are a few more (slightly longer-to-reach) places that should be on your radar.

 Koon Seng Road, Joo Chiat